Skip to content

 return SearchResult(status="auth_error", error_detail="API key invalid or expired.")

-The model can reason about status: rate_limited and retry_after_s: 30 — that's structured information matching what the model was trained on.
-It cannot reason productively about a stack trace.
-The union type also makes the tool contract explicit: here are all the ways this can fail, and here's what each failure means for the caller.
+The model can reason about status: rate_limited and retry_after_s: 30 because that structure matches common API patterns.
+A stack trace gives it less reliable material.
+The union type also makes the tool contract explicit: these are the known failure modes, and this is what each one means for the caller.

 3. Parallel dispatch and why sequential is the default anti-pattern

-Most tutorial agents dispatch tool calls sequentially: call tool A, wait for result, then decide to call tool B. This works.
-It's also 3–5× slower than necessary for independent tools.
+Most tutorial agents dispatch tool calls sequentially: call tool A, wait for the result, then decide whether to call tool B. This works.
+For independent tools, it can also be slower than necessary.

-Modern LLMs (GPT-4o, Claude 3.5 Sonnet) can request multiple tool calls in a single response turn when the calls are independent.
-Your executor should dispatch them concurrently.
+Some models and tool-calling setups can request multiple tool calls in a single response turn when the calls are independent.
+When there is no dependency between calls, I route them to concurrent execution.

 import asyncio